erik78se/operator-gitlab-runner/gitlab-runner/README.md

 When ready, the prometheus instance will be available on http://prometheus-instance:9090/

-More example deploys can be found in the sources [examples](examples/) directory along with configuration yaml files used etc.

 # About runner tag-list
 Tags are added when a runner is registered (deployed) and can only be changed after through the gitlab server GUI or APIs unavailable to gitlab-runners.